Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

 The Azure Toolkit for IntelliJ provides two methods for signing in to your Azure account:

-  * **Device Login**: You open an external browser and sign in with a generated device code.
+  * **Device Login**: Open an external browser and sign in with a generated device code.
-  * **Service Principal**: You create an authentication file with credentials for an Azure Active Directory service principal which will be used for sign in.
+  * **Service Principal**: Sign in with Azure Active Directory authentication file, you may create it with IntelliJ Toolkit.

 The following sections describe how to use each method.